xenanetworks/open-automation-python-api/docs/source/getting_started.rst

     Read more about installation of ``pip`` in `pip installation <https://pip.pypa.io/en/stable/installation/>`_.

-Installing from PyPi using pip
+Installing From PyPi Using pip
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``pip`` is the recommended installer for XOA Python API.
 The most common usage of ``pip`` is to install from the `Python Package Index <https://pypi.org/>`_ using `Requirement Specifiers <https://pip.pypa.io/en/stable/cli/pip_install/#requirement-specifiers>`_.